hikeventures/hikeventures.github.io/_posts/best/2016-06-29-best-pfd-packrafting.markdown

   - best
   - pfd
 ---
-As we are frequently on packrafting trips we are of course always looking for new packrafting gear like a PFD (personal floating device) or life jacket.
-Here comes our selection of the best PFDs.
+As we are frequently on packrafting trips we are always interested to look out for new packrafting gear like a PFD (personal floating device) or life jacket.
+Here is an overview of the best PFDs which we would consider to buy.

 We have been hiking, packrafting and snowshoeing in Scandinavia, Russia and Continental Europe (read our [trip reports](http://www.hikeventures.com/destinations/)) and even so we are not able to test every product, we follow the market quite closely and compare the specifications of new products as you can see in the list below.
 The links on this site contain affiliate links.